 Our Security Risk Assessment protocol is tailored to client objectives, as well as the size, scale, and type of organization.
 It can explore controls of various security standards and incorporate a review of controls required by various regulatory requirements.

-InData brings years of experience in assessing information security risk across multiple sectors, including Motion Picture Association of America (MPAA), agriculture, pharmaceutical, health providers, government, and other industries.
+InData brings years of experience in assessing information security risk across multiple sectors, including the Motion Picture Association of America (MPAA), agriculture, financial services, pharmaceutical, health providers, government, and other industries.

-Many ethical hackers are extremely experienced system administrators, network engineers, system architects and developers with advanced certifications for pen testing.
+Many ethical hackers are extremely experienced system administrators, network engineers, system architects, and developers with advanced certifications for penetration testing.
 At the same time, some of the best ethical hackers are self-taught.
 In fact, some are reformed criminal hackers who now use their expertise to help fix security flaws rather than exploit them.
-The best candidate to carry out a pen test can vary greatly depending on the target company and what type of pen test they want to initiate.
+The best candidate to carry out a vulnerability test can vary greatly depending on the target company and what type of test they want to initiate.

-• White box pen test – In a white box test, the hacker will be provided with some information ahead of time regarding the target company’s security info.
+• White box penetration test – In a white box test, the hacker will be provided with some information ahead of time regarding the target company’s security info.

-• Black box pen test – Also known as a ‘blind’ test, this is one where the hacker is given no background information besides the name of the target company.
+• Black box penetration test – Also known as a ‘blind’ test, this is one where the hacker is given no background information besides the name of the target company.

-• Covert pen test – Also known as a ‘double-blind’ pen test, this is a situation where almost no one in the company is aware that the pen test is happening, including the IT and security professionals who will be responding to the attack.
+• Covert penetration test – Also known as a ‘double-blind’ vulnerability test, this is a situation where almost no one in the company is aware that the test is happening, including the IT and security professionals who will be responding to the attack.
 For covert tests, it is especially important for the hacker to have the scope and other details of the test in writing beforehand to avoid any problems with law enforcement.

 Custom tools for attack include software designed to outline and exploit both known and unknown security vulnerabilities.
 There is also hardware specifically designed for pen testing, such as small inconspicuous boxes that can be plugged into a computer on the network to provide the hacker with remote access to that network.
 In addition, an InData ethical hacker may use social engineering techniques to find vulnerabilities.
 For example, sending phishing emails to company employees, or even disguising themselves as delivery or repair personnel to gain physical access to the building or restricted areas.